G-Souza-99/G-Souza-99/README.md

 # Hello, folks! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">
-I'm a Fullstack developer from portugal!
+I'm a Fullstack developer from Portugal 🇵🇹

-I learnt to code on a variety of courses, my latest, Le Wagon Bootcamp in which I developed, produced and managed my [favorite project](https://www.breedme.app) with a team of 2 other people.<br>
+I learnt to code on a variety of courses!
+In my latest, Le Wagon Bootcamp, I developed, produced and managed my [favorite project](https://www.breedme.app) with a team of 2 other people.<br>
 My main coding languages are Ruby(Rails), JavaScript, and SQL.
-I'm fullstack but I tend to lean more to front-end.
+At the moment, I consider myself fullstack but I tend to lean more towards frontend

 I have two other smaller projects [pet hotel](https://petmotel.herokuapp.com) and [movie watch lists](https://rails-watch-list-gs.herokuapp.com)